2006 Wisconsin Badgers football team

-The 2006 Wisconsin Badgers football team represented the University of Wisconsin–Madison during the 2006 NCAA Division I FBS football season.
-Led by first-year head coach Bret Bielema, the Badgers completed the season with a 12–1 record, including a 7–1 mark in the Big Ten Conference, good for a second-place tie with Michigan.
+The 2006 Wisconsin Badgers football team was an American football team that represented the University of Wisconsin–Madison as a member of the Big Ten Conference during the 2006 NCAA Division I FBS football season.
+In their first year under head coach Bret Bielema, the Badgers compiled a 12–1 record (7–1 in conference games), tied for second place in the Big Ten, and outscored opponents by a total of 380 to 157.
+During the regular season, the Badgers played only one game against a ranked opponent, losing to No. 6 Michigan.
+They concluded the season with a 17–14 victory over Arkansas in the Capital One Bowl.

-The season was one of the most successful in Badgers football history.
-The 11 regular-season wins and 12 overall wins were both single season records for the Badgers, and the season ended with a second straight victory in the Capital One Bowl, over Arkansas, 17-14.
-The Badgers, who were not ranked in the preseason and were expected to finish in the middle of the Big Ten, surprised many with their success and ended the season ranked #7 in the AP Poll and #5 in the Coaches' Poll.
+The Badgers' 11 regular-season wins and 12 overall wins were both single-season records for the Wisconsin football program.
+Unranked in the preseason and expected to finish in the middle of the Big Ten, the team ended the season ranked No. 7 in the final AP poll and No. 5 in the final coaches poll.

+Offensive lineman Joe Thomas was a consensus first-team pick on the 2006 All-America team.
+The team's statistical leaders included quarterback John Stocco (2,185 passing yards), tailback P. J. Hill (1,569 rushing yards, 96 points scored), wide receiver Travis Beckum (61 receptions for 903 yards), and middle linebacker Mark Zalewski (55 solo tackles, 90 total tackles).